-The program lasts for 6 weeks, late June through July, with follow up during the academic year.
+The program lasts for five weeks, June 20-July 22, 2022 with follow up during the academic year.
 Teachers will receive a $5,000 stipend for their work as an RET.

 Program Requirements: The program is for US citizens only and teachers must participate for the entire period of the program.
 Participants are required to attend all daily and weekly meetings, seminars, field trips and workshops.

 Deadline: Applications for summer 2022 will be due March 31, 2022.

 Program Advisor: If you have any questions or concerns about RET, please contact Dr. Elena Veety.